muxyz/website/index.md

 Intelligence is an emergent property in the universe and the creation of such a system is no different.
 </p>
 <p>
-The singularity is not something that can just be manifest from nothing.
+AGI (artificial general intelligence) is not something that can just be manifest from nothing.
 It requires immense power, research and development, which only the likes of Google are capable of doing.
 </p>
 <p>
-There is an opportunity for us to build the next system of intelligence using an emergent model.
-Crowdsourcing our own power and development, we can build an open general AI not governed by the tech incumbents.
+We have the opportunity to build the next system of intelligence using an emergent model.
+Crowdsourcing our own power and development, we can create an open AGI not governed by the tech incumbents.
 </p>
 </div>